 .

-AVAA Membership & Ethics Committee
+AVAA Membership & Professional Standards Committee

 .

-As a member-driven organisation, the Auctioneers and Valuers Association of Australia (AVAA), convenes the AVAA Membership & Ethics Committee which plays a central role in upholding professionalism, credibility, and integrity across AVAA’s membership.
+As a member-driven organisation, the Auctioneers and Valuers Association of Australia (AVAA), convenes the AVAA Membership & Professional Standards Committee which plays a central role in upholding professionalism, credibility, and integrity across AVAA’s membership.
 By advising on standards, guiding processes, and ensuring alignment with best practice, the Committee safeguards the reputation of the Association and the sector it represents.

 A Member-Centric Approach —